Je-eva/GIT/README.md

-## Just a Git and its commands... kinda late to post , but for me and others to check through GIT commands and stuff..
+## Just a Git and its commands... kinda late to post , but for me and others to check
+through GIT commands and stuff..

+# mkdir filename
+Use ls or dir based on linux or win